MohamedKaid/MohamedKaid/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🚀 &nbsp; Solving problems that matter, even the tricky ones
+  - 🚀 &nbsp; Solving problems that matter, the bigger the challenge the more I learn
   - 🎓 &nbsp; Comp Sci Student graduating in Dec.
 2022
-  - 📝 &nbsp; Diving deeper 🤿 into Kubernates and Docker ☸ (See what I did there?)
-  - ✍️ &nbsp; Basketball 🏀 Arduino & RasbperryPI 💻 Travelling ✈️
+  - ✍️ &nbsp; Android App Dev.👨‍💻
 </div>
 </div>